pixelpark/ppnet/README.md

 - start a web server right there (`python -m SimpleHTTPServer` or `python3 -m http.server `) If you navigate to `http://localhost:8000` you should see PPnet with that latest entries of our test database.

+To connect to your own database, you only need to change the `remote`entry in the [config file](https://github.com/pixelpark/ppnet/blob/master/www/config.json#L6) to a running, CORS enabled CouchDB.

+Changing this is the minimum thing you want to do to create your own database for your own social network.
+You will want to change the other entries too, to change the name of the application, the default location and so forth.

 ### Building the project